 7. RingCX: Best AI-Powered Customer Service Platform

-Best for: Support teams that need unified customer communication.
+Best for: Support teams that need unified customer communication across voice and digital channels.

 What it does

 RingCX focuses on customer service rather than marketing.
-It helps support teams manage customer conversations across phone, chat, email, SMS, and social channels from one unified workspace.
+It helps support teams manage customer conversations across phone, chat, email, SMS, and social channels from one unified workspace — with AI that suggests responses, finds information, and summarizes conversations in real time.

 Strengths